This simulation will provide a step-by-step tutorial of the methods employed in sending flight plans, and ATC filings.

 2 Detailed Explanation

-This module will go over the different options for sending a flight package.
+This module explores the different options for sending a flight package.
+The

 1. Send ATC